 To have a system installed with a storage capacity between 5,000 and 40,000 gallons, you can expect to pay between $2 and $5 per gallon for overall cost installed by a qualified contractor.
 If a full system isn’t in the budget, you can certainly keep costs low and use simple rain barrels to harvest water from downspouts.
 You can use collected water for indoor plants or landscape areas that don’t get direct rainfall.

 When to Plan

-With all of the different ways to think about harvesting rain water, planning is key.
-Rainwater harvesting systems can be designed alongside the planting and irrigation design to allow an installation to take care of everything at once.
-While it is raining now, it may be a little late to collect this winter.
-It is important to think about your system during the dry season to get ready for the next year’s rain.
-We recommend 3-6 months to allow for design and installation without needing to rush decisions.
+With all of the different ways to think about harvesting rainwater, planning is key.
+It is advantageous to think about your system now, during the wet season.
+That way, you can have your system designed and installed during the dry season to get ready for the following year’s rain.
+We recommend 3-8 months to allow for design and installation without rushing decisions.
 When June comes around, rain may be the last thing on your mind – just remember watching that precious rainwater running down the drain and plan, plan, plan!

 At any time of the year, consult with your landscape designer.
 If you are already working on a landscape plan, be sure to consider your rainwater harvesting system.
 It can be designed alongside planting and irrigation designs to allow your contractor to take care of everything at once.